hapinza/scalable-media-platform-backend/README.md

 **Results:**

-- Processed 1,000+ concurrent requests with no data loss
+- Sent 1,000 requests under 50-VU concurrent load
+- 991 requests completed successfully; 9 timed out due to HikariCP connection-pool saturation
+- Verified exactly 991 `movie_like` rows and 991 corresponding `PENDING` outbox events
-- Ensured all pending outbox events were eventually published
+- Re-enabled the Outbox Poller and recovered all 991 committed events
-- Verified transition from `PENDING → SENT` state for all events
+- Verified complete `PENDING → SENT` transition with no loss among committed transactions
-- Prevented inconsistencies between database state and event streams

-This experiment demonstrates how the Outbox Pattern guarantees eventual consistency between transactional data and asynchronous event delivery.
+The 9 failed requests never completed their database transaction because the 10-connection HikariCP pool was saturated under peak load.
+This was an infrastructure capacity limit rather than an Outbox consistency failure: every successfully committed request produced a corresponding Outbox event.

 ### Redis Read Model Aggregation